Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors: Penultimate Layer -- Circuit

+where $f(\cdot)$ is a nonlinear activation function.
+To understand the contribution of each submodule, we inserted or omitted the steering vector $s_{L-1}$ at specific points within the layer and measured the resulting change in mean accuracy.
+Specifically, we analyzed the following setups: \begin{itemize}[leftmargin=1.2em, labelsep=0.4em, itemsep=0pt, topsep=2pt, parsep=0pt] \item \textbf{Unmodified:} $X\!\leftarrow\!X+s_{L-1}$; \item \textbf{Skip-Attn:} $Y\!\leftarrow\!Y+s_{L-1}$; \item \textbf{Skip-Layer:} $Z\!\leftarrow\!Z+s_{L-1}$; \item \textbf{Steer-Q/K/V-Proj:} for a head $i$, $(UW_i^{Q/K/V})\mapsto(U+s_{L-1})W_i^{Q/K/V}$. \end{itemize} If the change was significant, we marked the corresponding block as being important for processing the steering vector.

-\Cref{fig:patch_proj_qwen} gives three takeaways: (i) \emph{Skip-Layer} reduces accuracy relative to passing \(s_{26}\) through the block, but the drop is small compared with using \(s_{27}\); thus \(s_{26}\) still helps via a direct push on the unembedding, with the remainder coming from in-block processing; (ii) \emph{Skip-Attn} preserves over half of the \(s_{26}\) gain, pointing to the MLP as the main contributor; (iii) patching any single \(Q\) or \(K\), or a \(V_j\) with \(j\neq1\), has little effect, whereas placing \(s_{26}\) only in \(V_1\) closes the gap to the full \(s_{26}\) result.
+\Cref{fig:patch_proj_qwen} gives three takeaways for the Qwen2.5-Math-7B: (i) \emph{Skip-Layer} reduces accuracy relative to passing \(s_{26}\) through the block, showing an effect on the unembedding comparable to \(s_{27}\); (ii) \emph{Skip-Attn} preserves over half of the \(s_{26}\) gain, pointing to the MLP as the main contributor; (iii) patching any single \(Q\) or \(K\), or a \(V_j\) with \(j\neq1\), has little effect, whereas placing \(s_{26}\) only in \(V_1\) closes the gap to the full \(s_{26}\) result.

-Viewed through the QK/OV-circuit lens \citep{elhage2021mathematical}, token–token interaction (QK) is unchanged and the effect travels through the OV path -- controlling what is written when a token is attended.
-Moreover, because \(s_{\,l-1}W^{V}_1W^{O}_1\) enters the residual regardless of attention weights (\Cref{appendix:v_1_proj}), this is equivalent to adding the projected vector just before the MLP, i.e., skipping attention.
-Indeed, a vector trained directly on the post-attention residual reaches \(38.8\pm0.6\) mean accuracy, matching \(s_{26}\).
-Overall, the penultimate vector in Qwen2.5-Math-7B acts via two routes: a direct effect on the unembedding and an interaction with the MLP. \Cref{appendix:pre-last-layer-llama} contains the LLaMa3.1-8B-It study.
+Since neither $Q$ nor $K$ projections are affected by the steering vector, the resulting QK circuit \citep{elhage2021mathematical} remains unchanged, preserving the attention pattern and the flow of information between tokens.
+Moreover, because \(s_{\,L-1}W^{V}_1W^{O}_1\) enters the residual regardless of attention weights (\Cref{appendix:v_1_proj}), this is equivalent to adding the projected vector just before the MLP, i.e., skipping attention.
+Indeed, a vector trained directly on the post-attention residual reached \(38.8\pm0.6\) mean accuracy, matching \(s_{26}\).
+Overall, the penultimate vector in Qwen2.5-Math-7B acts via two routes: a direct effect on the unembedding and an interaction with the MLP, largely bypassing attention.

 \Cref{fig:case_study} shows how adding the steering vector to the post-attention residual stream shifts token probabilities.
-Beyond boosting the probability of the paragraph-initial token \emph{To}, it promotes process words -- e.g., replacing ``solution'' with ``calculations,'' possibly to deter premature endings.
+Beyond boosting the probability of the first token \texttt{"To"}, it promotes process words (e.g., replacing \texttt{"solution"} with \texttt{"calculations"}), possibly to deter premature endings.
 It also favors structural tokens such as Python comment markers and newlines, which often precede math blocks and may support in-code reasoning.